Frontend system design interviews - the definitive guide

 At what granularity should we break things down?
 How many possible solutions should we enumerate and analyze?

-While there is no “right” answer to those questions.
-A pragmatic answer is “enough so you can move forward confidently with the information you have available”.
+While there is no “right” answer to those questions, a pragmatic answer is “enough so you can move forward confidently with the information you have available”.
 Because there are always time constraints.

 In real-world projects at tech companies, there are usually tight deadlines.
 In frontend system design interviews, it’s around one hour.
 So as you break things down and enumerate potential solutions, you’ll need to make decisions and drive the interview to a working solution.